 I might add that I went the week before Christmas.
 All capitals were decorated for the holidays, and there were fascinating Christmas markets in all capitals but Warsaw.
 The only disadvantage of going this time of year (apart from the temperature) is that I saw nothing of the scenery outside the capitals.
 The evenings are too dark.
 Making this trip during the summer months would add an extra dimension to it.

-Coming up are the articles from the four capitals.
-Read about Warsaw, Vilnius and Riga.
-Tallinn is coming up.
+Read about Warsaw, Vilnius, Riga and Tallinn.
 I have also released short articles in my World Heritage series.
 Check them out: Warsaw, Vilnius, Riga and Tallinn.

-Subscribe and receive early notification of my activities on this blog.
+Subscribe and receive early notification of my activities on this website.